tsb-buchanan/OF_USERGROUP/README.md

 mv kOmegaSST.C mykOmegaSST.C
 mv kOmegaSST.H mykOmegaSST.H
 ```
-At this point we want to change the name of the class in those files using the sed command.
-The problem is that there is a string 'kOmegaSSTBase' occurring in the files, so we need to use a sed command that will not modify those strings.
+At this point, we want to change the class name in those files using the sed command.
+The problem is that a string 'kOmegaSSTBase' is occurring in the files, so we need to use a sed command that will not modify those strings.
 Here is a sed command that omits lines that contain the word kOmegaSSTBase (and gives an example of how to also omit lines with the words 'mykOmegaSST' and 'dummy'):

 ```bash
 sed -Ei '/(kOmegaSSTBase|mykOmegaSST|dummy)/!s/kOmegaSST/mykOmegaSST/g' mykOmegaSST.*